Joshua Brenet: International career

 Born in the Netherlands, Brenet is of Curaçaoan descent.
 Brenet made his debut for the Netherlands in a November 2016 friendly match against Belgium.
 He was called up to the preliminary squad for the Curaçao national team for the 2021 CONCACAF Gold Cup.

 Brenet made his debut for Curaçao on 5 June 2024 in a 2026 World Cup qualification match starting against Barbados.

+On 18 May 2026, he was named by head coach Dick Advocaat in the 26-man squad for the 2026 FIFA World Cup, marking the country's first-ever appearance at the tournament.

 Personal life

 In March 2024, he was sentenced to a month in prison for driving without a license on two occasions.
 His contract with Twente expired at the end of the 2023–24 season and was not extended.